 In January, the Newseum said it was selling its building at 555 Pennsylvania Avenue to Johns Hopkins University for $372.5 million.
 At the time, the Newseum’s board of trustees said the sale was necessary because of the museum’s “unsustainable operating costs.”

-“This was a difficult decision, but it was the responsible one,” said Jan Neuharth, chair and CEO of the Freedom Forum – the creator and primary funder of the Newseum.
-“We remain committed to continuing our programs – in a financially sustainable way – to champion the five freedoms of the First Amendment and to increase public awareness about the importance of a free and fair press.”
+"This was a difficult decision, but it was the responsible one," Jan Neuharth, chair and CEO of the Freedom Forum – the creator and primary funder of the Newseum said.
+"We remain committed to continuing our programs – in a financially sustainable way – to champion the five freedoms of the First Amendment and to increase public awareness about the importance of a free and fair press."

 The Newseum also said it planned to continue its mission through digital outreach, traveling exhibits, web-based programs in schools and “hopefully in a new physical home in the area.”

-On Tuesday, the museum made a new post again saying it would close at the end of the year – but without mentioning the search for a new location.
+In October, the museum made a new post again saying it would close at the end of the year – but without mentioning the search for a new location.

 WUSA9 reached out to the Newseum, which said in a statement that it is still seeking a permanent new home, as well as temporary office space.